TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 ## Setting up a Key-Level Per-API rate limit

-If you want to restrict API clients to a certain rate of requests to a specific API you will also configure the rate limiter via the security policy, however this time you'll assign per-API limits.
+If you want to restrict API clients to a certain rate of requests for a specific API you will also configure the rate limiter via the security policy.
+However this time you'll assign per-API limits.
 The allowance that you configure in the policy will be consumed by any requests made to that specific API using a key generated from that policy.
 Thus, if a policy grants access to an API with `rate=5 per=60` then three clients using keys generated from that policy will each independently be able to make 5 requests in any 60 second period before receiving the `HTTP 429 Too Many Requests` error.

 {{< note success >}}
 **Note**